Alive (1993 film): Plot

-The film opens with a group of photographs of the Stella Maris College's Old Christians Rugby Team.
-Carlitos Páez points out several members of the team and reflects on the accident in a brief monologue.
+A group of photographs of the Stella Maris College's Old Christians Rugby Team are seen as Carlitos Páez points out several members of the team and reflects on the accident in a brief monologue.

 Uruguayan Air Force Flight 571 flies over the Andes on October 13, 1972.
 The raucous rugby players and a few of their relatives and friends are eagerly looking forward to an upcoming match in Chile.

 Upon emerging from clouds, the plane encounters turbulence and collides with a mountain.
 The wings and tail are separated from the fuselage, which slides down a mountain slope before coming to a stop.
 Six passengers and one flight attendant are ejected from the plane and die.
 Antonio, the team captain, coordinates efforts to help the injured.
 Roberto Canessa and Gustavo Zerbino, both medical students, aid the injured.
 Another six passengers soon die, including both pilots and Nando's mother, Eugenia.
-Nando, who sustained a head injury, falls into a coma, and his sister Susana has suffered harsh internal injuries.
+Nando, who sustained a head injury, falls into a coma, and his sister Susana has suffered severe internal injuries.

 As the sun sets, the survivors make preparations for the night.
 Canessa discovers that the seat covers can be unzipped and used as blankets.
 The survivors go inside the fuselage and curl up beside one another to stay warm.
 Antonio, Roy Harley, and Rafael Cano plug the gaping hole at the end of the fuselage with luggage to keep out the wind.
 Two passengers die overnight.
 With nothing to hunt or gather on the mountain, Antonio declares they will use rationing when the survivors find a tin of chocolates and a case of wine.
 After seeing a plane fly past, they think it dipped its wings, and the survivors celebrate.
-Expecting to be rescued the next day, everyone except Javier, his wife Liliana, and Antonio eat the remaining chocolates.
+Expecting to be rescued the next day, everyone except Javier, his wife Liliana, and Antonio finish the remaining chocolates.
 This causes a quarrel among Antonio and several others.

 Nando regains consciousness.
 After learning of his mother's death, Nando watches over Susana vigilantly.
 Knowing she will die of her injuries within a few days, he vows to set off on foot and find a way out of the mountains.
-When Carlitos reminds him that he will need food, Nando suggests eating the flesh of the deceased pilots to give him the strength to survive the journey to find help.
+When Carlitos reminds him that he will need food, Nando jokingly suggests eating the flesh of the deceased pilots to give him the strength to survive the journey to find help.
 Susana dies from her injuries.
-The survivors listen to a radio for word of their rescue but are devastated to hear the search called off after nine days.
+The survivors listen to a radio for word of their rescue but are devastated to hear that the search is to be called off after nine days.